-Now you know what the recommendable video formats for Google Slides are.
-Now, it’s time to learn how to convert the unsupported codec or format to a Slides-friendly video format.
-To do this fast & easily, all you need is a powerful video format converter.
+After you know what the recommendable video formats for Google Slides are, you can now convert the unsupported codec or format to a Slides-friendly video format with ease.
+All you need is a powerful video format converter.
 Here I highly recommend WonderFox HD Video Converter Factory Pro.

-Below we’ll detail the reasons to choose and show you how to fix the unsupported error using it and then embed the videos into Google slides.
+Below we’ll detail the reasons to choose it and show you how to fix the unsupported error using the converter and then embed the videos into Google Slides.

 With 500+ configured formats and device presets, HD Video Converter Factory Pro helps you convert unsupported videos to formats or codecs supported by Google Slides, or any target device in simple clicks.
 Download the video converter to have a try now!